IF the discovery of an ancient scroll were to reveal certain facts about Jesus never before adequately confronted, how would we react?

 [NOTE: The above article appeared in an Oct.
 12, 2018 "From The Pulpit" column of our local newspaper, The Pantagraph.
 To see how a local pastor responded to it, scroll down to the DIALOGUE section below.]

-Honestly, I don't think so, and I will tell you why---
+RESPONSE; Honestly, I don't think so, and I will tell you why ---

 A conservative pastor responded to my newspaper article (above) as follows: